 Sample Workflow setup that will create a loop.

 Event: Lead Save

-(Logic: When the agent click on Apply Changes button, the system will change the value on the field selected on Trigger Action.
-From the back end, the system also do "auto save" this will then create a loop on the Workflow.)
+(Logic: When the agent clicks on the Apply Changes button, the system will change the value on the field selected on Trigger Action.
+From the back end, the system also does "autosave" this will then create a loop on the Workflow.)